Army Golden Knights jump from UH-60 Blackhawk in Hawaii ahead of Independence Day festivities

 |Downloads:

-This work, Army Golden Knights jump from UH-60 Blackhawk in Hawaii ahead of Independence Day festivities [Image 7 of 7], by Megan Hackett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Golden Knights jump from UH-60 Blackhawk in Hawaii ahead of Independence Day festivities, by Megan Hackett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT